7 Popular Retirement Withdrawal Strategies

 Because money needed in the short-term is conservatively invested, retirees may feel more comfortable with volatility in their long-term investment bucket.
 By allowing some money to remain in growth-oriented investments, retirees are more likely to see their overall returns exceed inflation in the long term.

 The Retirement Budget Calculator offers a “Buckets” visualization for users.
 This may help guide users to think about matching their time and financial risk profiles.
-This strategy is generally the most helpful for retirees who have variable needs over time, and want their withdrawal strategy to reflect those needs.
+This bucket investment strategy is generally the most helpful for retirees who have variable needs over time, and want their withdrawal strategy to reflect those needs.

 Guyton-Klinger Dynamic Spending